hughesadam87/pyparty/README.rst

 1. Pythonic **ParticleManager** for storing and manipulating particles from image labels OR builtin geometric shapes.
+       - All **Particle** types share quick access to descriptors as well as general operations like rotations and translations.

-2. A **Grid** system for patterning particles, as well as making 2d meshes for image backgrounds.
+2. A **Grid** system for patterning particles, as well as 2d functions for image backgrounds.

 3. A **Canvas** to easily integrate Grids, Particles and flexible Backgrounds.
+Canvas also provided implicit access to:
+      - thresholding
+      - plotting
+      - colored, gray and binary reprentations of images

-4. A congruent plotting API that supports both masks AND `matplotlib patches`_.
+4. A congruent plotting API supporting both masks AND `matplotlib patches`_.

-5. Streamlines common image-processing workflow operations  such as accessing particle descriptors, mapping, changing colors and resolution, thresholding and so on...

-6. Flexible color types ('red', (1,0,0), 00FF00), and implicitly typed *color*, *gray* and *binary* images to ensure consistency in plotting and manipulation.
+5. Flexible color types ('red', (1,0,0), 00FF00), images to ensure consistency in plotting and manipulation.

-7. General ndarray operations such as rotations and translations supported by ALL particle types.
+6. General ndarray operations such as rotations and translations supported by ALL particle types.

-8. iPython Notebook tutorials.
+7. iPython Notebook tutorials.

 In essence, ``pyparty`` uses its **Canvas**, **Grids** and **Manager** to integrate pre-existing plotting and image processing tools in a way that hopefully